Documenting Data Production Processes: A Participatory Approach for Data Work: Conclusion

 Together with our participants, we have re-imagined data documentation as a process and an artifact that travels among actors and organizations across cultural, social, and professional boundaries and is able to ease the collaboration of geographically distributed stakeholders while preserving the voices of data workers.
 Based on this, we have identified and approached several tensions and challenges that emerge from such a form of boundary object.
 Breaking with top-down communication and gatekeeping patterns by enabling feedback loops and promoting reflexivity in the documentation process have been, in this sense, helpful design considerations.

 \begin{acks} Funded by the German Federal Ministry of Education and Research (BMBF) – Nr 16DII113, the International Development Research Centre of Canada, and the Schwartz Reisman Institute for Technology and Society.
 Our deepest gratitude goes to the workers and organizations that participated in this research.
-Thanks to the anonymous reviewers for their comments and suggestions. \end{acks}
+Thanks to Christopher Le Dantec, Marisol Wong-Villacres, and the anonymous reviewers for their comments and suggestions. \end{acks}